ETHZ-TEC/permafrostanalytics/README.md

-# PermafrostAnalytics: Repository for the Permafrost Hackathon
+# PermafrostAnalytics: Repository for the Hackathon on Permafrost

 ## Organisation